MaryGraceCalipay/Activities-_MaryGraceCalipay/README.md

 Full Name: Mary Grace P Calipay
 Year and Section: BSIT 2-2
-Did the git hub is useful to the programers and developers?yes/no?why Github makes it incredibly easy to identify and clone relevant repositories and GitHub is widely used and easily accessible.
+Did the git hub is useful to the programers and developers?yes/no?why Yes, because github makes it incredibly easy to identify and clone relevant repositories and GitHub is widely used and easily accessible.